-Prerequisite: FREN 1, 1A-B or recent completion of one year of high school French.
+Prerequisite: FREN 1 or FREN 1A and 1B or recent completion of one year of High School French.

 Continuation of the study of basic grammar forms, emphasizing listening and speaking.
 Reading and writing, based on modern topical materials are covered.
 Transfer Status: Transferable to UC/CSU, see counselor for limitations.